seanngpack/feeling-blue-cpp/README.md

 - methods to get status of peripherals, characteristics, etc
 - Windows support

+## Windows support
+Windows support is currently on hold as the bluetooth API requires low-energy devices to be paired to the OS before services can be detected.
+I do not have any bluetooth prototyping boards that support pairing, so I either have to get one or wait until Microsoft updates their API to allow finding services of non-paired devices.

 ## Help & bug reports

 Just open a new [issue](https://github.com/seanngpack/feeling-blue-cpp/issues)!